AmazeeLabs/subscriptions/README.txt

  If this module isn't working for you, some key things to test include ...

  1) Make sure you're not posting to your own subscriptions and expecting to notified of it.
-That is quite deliberately turned off.
-Try posting to your subscriptions from another test account.
+That is quite deliberately turned off be default.
+Try posting changing the changing the settng for "Notify poster of own posts" under admin/settings/subscriptions.

  2) If you've enabled cron sending, you'll need to run cron to see any email.
 Try entering "http://yoursite.com/cron.php" in the URL.
 The blank screen is